bkesterbyld/maroon-potato/src/pages/index.md

       - title: Edge Processing
         subtitle: ''
         content: >
-          Position and process data anywhere in the world next to your users, delivering incredibly fast interactions.
-Active data management technology rreplicates your data and keeps it in-sync at the field level as events occur in your applications.
+          Process data anywhere in the world next to your users, delivering incredibly fast interactions.
+Active data management technology replicates field-level changes around the world based so your data is always in sync.
         actions: []
         image: images/edgecomputingjamstack.png
         media_position: right